tteeoo/tteeoo.github.io/src/writings.md

 ```
 What is Industrial
 Industrial is something interrupting ways of being
-Industrial is natural but not biological
+Industrial is natural, but not biological
 Industrial is captured by disliked forces
 But it can also be captured by the people
 ```